Bindo POS Review

-- Unlimited, free customer service
+- Free customer service

-- Advanced inventory management features
+- Advanced inventory management

-Bindo separates itself from most other POS systems because it is intentionally suited to help businesses compete with large online retailers.
-Store owners can quickly add and manage inventory in the cloud while simultaneously maintaining both online and brick-and-mortar establishments.
-Bindo Marketplace actually makes it possible to connect directly with buyers in your own area, allowing them to make online same-day delivery purchases.
+Well, you’re right, and despite the company’s promising start, we haven’t heard too much from Bindo since then.
+The company is still around, though.
+Bindo initially separated itself from most other POS systems because it was intentionally suited to help businesses compete with large online retailers.
+These features are still available.
+Store owners can quickly add and manage inventory in the cloud while maintaining both online and brick-and-mortar establishments.
+Bindo Marketplace makes it possible to connect directly with buyers in your area, allowing them to make online same-day delivery purchases.
 Store and eCommerce transactions are automatically synchronized with Bindo, ensuring that even online inventory data stays current.

-“We are not interested in simply providing an online storefront for merchants to promote themselves; we are aggressively co-marketing our marketplace with our merchants so that together, we have the means to battle the Goliaths of e-commerce.”
+We are not interested in simply providing an online storefront for merchants to promote themselves; we are aggressively co-marketing our marketplace with our merchants so that together, we have the means to battle the Goliaths of e-commerce.

 Don’t have time to read an entire review?
-Take a look at our top rated Point of Sale solutions for a few quick recommendations.
+Take a look at our top-rated point of sale solutions for a few quick recommendations.
 Every option we present here offers excellent customer support, detailed user interfaces, and easy-to-use software, all for a reasonable price.

 Table of Contents